egomy/TORtoise/README.md

 # TORtoise

-Install Privoxy and start service to route traffic through it
+Install Privoxy and start service to route traffic through it.

+Start ElasticSearch and Kibana before running torcrawler.py